-Moreover, due to the sequence length limitations of Transformer-based models for transfer learning, the applicability of these models currently is restricted to NLP tasks operating on only moderately long text sequences.
-NLP research that seeks to reduce the memory resources consumed by the attention mechanism and thus allows for processing longer text sequences \citep[e.g.][]{Beltagy2020, Wang2020} is highly important.
-Further research progress in this direction would open up the potential of transfer learning with Transformers for a wider range of social science text analyses.
+Moreover, due to the sequence length limitations of Transformer-based models, the applicability of these models is currently restricted to NLP tasks that operate on only moderately long text sequences.
+Research that seeks to reduce the memory resources consumed by the attention mechanism and thus allows for processing longer text sequences is highly important because it opens up the potential of Transformers for a wider range of social science text analyses.

-\textbf{Data Availability Statement.} The code and data that support the findings of this study are openly available in figshare at https://doi.org/10.6084/m9.figshare.13490871.
+As neural transfer learning with Transformers is the basis of larger developments within AI research \citep{Bommasani2021}, it is important that social scientists understand these new learning modes and models---such that these learning modes and models can be correctly and fruitfully applied and their risks critically assessed.